rodenkoslava/Campers-for-rent/README.md

 ##Functionality

-'.'Search and filtering of campers by various parameters such as location, camper type, number of seats, and more.
+'-'Search and filtering of campers by various parameters such as location, camper type, number of seats, and more.
 '.'Detailed view of camper information including photos, features, rental prices, and availability.
 '.'Online booking of campers with the option to select dates and rental duration.
 '.'Viewing and rating of reviews from other users about the campers.